Code-Institute-Submissions/hangman-5/README.md

 as well as containing a while loop which loops through all the different possibilities in my game such as, validating the users input to make sure the users guess is a correct or incorrect guess, to check if what was inputted is valid and usable.
 This will take 3 different if elif else statments to run through and validate code.
 This will loop through until the end of the game.

 I have a choose word function which is passes to the play function.
-This chooses a word at random to begin the game, along with the clear sceen function which is used at a certain stage of the play function to keep the game board looking clean and tidy. finally i used a main function this allows the game to start and also asks the user if they wish to play again once the game has ended, followed by a small if statment.
+This chooses a word at random to begin the game, along with the clear sceen function which is used at a certain stage of the play function to keep the game board looking clean and tidy. finally I used a main function this allows the game to start and also asks the user if they wish to play again once the game has ended, followed by a small if statment.
 This if statment allows the script to run on the command line.

-I have also designed a flowchart stating the steps that i visualised how i wanted the user to see the game, the flowchart starts from the top and works its way down follow the arrows in the directions that come from a spesific process box that you are in.
+I have also designed a flowchart stating the steps that I visualised how I wanted the user to see the game, the flowchart starts from the top and works its way down follow the arrows in the directions that come from a spesific process box that you are in.
 Please see my [Flowchart here](assets/images//Flowchart.jpg)

 ---